filesender/filesender/docs/v3.0/user/download/index.md

 `scripts/client/nodeclient/download.js` and
 `scripts/client/nodeclient/upload.js`.

-For more information about the Python client
+For more information about the Python client go to the "My Profile" tab and read about the API secret and the information about the "Python CLI Client" on that page.